CrossR/rockbox_db_py/README.md

    - The folder where to write the new database to.
 This should be a folder that does not already exist, as it will be created, and we will delete the contexts of that folder before writing the new database to it.
+   - You can also check the help text for `build_db.py` to see what other options are available, but the above 3 are the most important ones.
+Other options include things like whether to copy the existing metadata from the old database, whether to use a progress bar, and "genre" canonicalization, which is useful if you have a lot of different genres and want to reduce the number of entries in the database.

    You should see a progress bar as your music files are read, and then a brief print out of the first music file we parse.
 After that, the script will write